+E9252 Jan 3:0

 Mathematical methods and techniques in signal processing

+Department: Electronic systems engineering

+Course Outcomes:

 Students will get the foundations into signal theory necessary to pursue advanced research.
 Masters' level students can use these skills in the industry having a solid analytical background.